 Activities and Methods

-We will compare the rankings of the three groups with each other as well as SWIM through statistical analysis.
-We will also conduct qualitative analysis on the contextual information gathered for each recording and the assessor rationales.
-We will run collaborative sense-making activities with each group of assessors and our Local Authority partners to explore and refine our initial findings.
+We have compared the rankings of the three groups with each other as well as SWIM through statistical analysis.
+We are also conducting qualitative analysis on the contextual information gathered for each recording and the assessor rationales.
+We ran collaborative sense-making activities with each group of assessors and our Local Authority partners to explore and refine our initial findings.

 Findings